 This program is a rigorous 2-year longitudinal program aimed at enhancing educational scholarship.
 Participants are expected to attend all sessions and work groups, in addition to work on individual research projects.

 In 2021, funding was secured to support 20% of scholars’ salaries (up to $100K/year) to ensure they have the dedicated time to focus on their research/academic endeavors.
 This dedicated time will result in an actual amendment to their employment agreement.
 Review program expectations here.Course Requirements

 The course requires each participant to complete a hypothesis-driven scholarly project by the end of the program.
 The initial months of the program are focused on developing your project topic and intervention.

-Overnight Sessions: Overnight accommodations are provided and all participants are expected to stay at the hotel, regardless of their home location.
-Sessions are scheduled all day, with evening group activities.
-Participants are expected to spend the night and attend all scheduled activities.
+Overnight Sessions: Overnight accommodations are provided and sessions are scheduled all day, with evening group activities.
+Participants are expected to attend all scheduled activities.

 Monthly Sessions: Monthly sessions include didactic lectures, journal club, group activities and independent work time, with on-site consultation and support.
-Sessions are generally Thursdays, 8 a.m. – 5 p.m.
+Sessions are generally the third Thursday of each month, 8 a.m. – 5 p.m.
 For the overnight sessions, the arrival time is by 4 p.m. on Wednesday ending around 4 p.m. on Friday.
-Given the current circumstances surrounding the pandemic, all sessions will be virtual until further notice.

 Innovative partnerships in medical education